Skip to content

 Residents are responsible for maintaining their computer systems.
 If a resident's computer system requires technical assistance due to problematic operating system, system software or virus related issues, it is the resident's responsibility to correct these problems.
 Computer repair services are available through the Campus Store (www.ubs.utah.edu) or through local vendors.

 For help with any Comcast provided Internet service issues, contact the bulk account unit at Comcast 1-855-307-4896.
-Identify yourself as part of the University Student Apartments bulk account.
+Identify yourself as part of the University bulk account.

 Remember to use the following, if asked by a Comcast rep for your address: